Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: The Twisted Hecke algebra

-We describe the algebra of operations $\DL{s,a}\in \End(K_\T(G/B)[y])$.
-In this section we show that one can define the operators $\DL{w,a}$ for any $w\in W$ in a way that the resulting algebra is a deformation of the Hecke algebra and it acts in the expected way on the twisted Schubert classes.
-Further on, in section \ref{final}, purely algebraically, we lift this action to the endomorphisms of the representation ring $R(\T\times \T)[y]$.
+In this section we describe the algebra of operations $\DL{s,a}\in \End(\KTh_\T(G/B)[y])$.
+We show that one can define the operators $\DL{w,a}$ for any $w\in W$ in a way that the resulting algebra is a deformation of the Hecke algebra and it acts in the expected way on the twisted motivic Chern classes of Schubert cells.
+Further on, in Section \ref{final}, purely algebraically, we lift this action to the endomorphisms of the representation ring $R(\T\times \T)[y]$.
 From that point of view both operators $\DL{s,a}$ and $\DLL{s,a}$ play equal roles.

 \begin{pro} Let $s$ be a simple reflection and $a\in \R$ a real number.
-The operator $\DL{s,a}$ commute with the left Weyl group action. \end{pro} \begin{proof} The proof is analogous to \cite[proposition~5.9~(a)]{MNS}.
-The left and right Weyl group actions commute (see \cite[proposition~5.3~(c)]{MNS}).
-Moreover, the line bundle $\Ls$ is $G$-equivariant, so it is preserved by the left Weyl group action. \end{proof} \begin{pro} Left and right twisted Demazure-Lusztig operators commute.
+The operator $\DL{s,a}$ commute with the left Weyl group action. \end{pro} \begin{proof} The proof is analogous to \cite[Proposition~5.9~(a)]{MNS}.
+The left and right Weyl group actions commute (see \cite[Proposition~5.3~(c)]{MNS}).
+Moreover, the line bundle $\Ls$ is $G$-equivariant, so it is preserved by the left Weyl group action. \end{proof} \begin{pro} The left and right twisted Demazure-Lusztig operators commute.
 Let $s_1,s_2 \in W$ be simple reflections and $a,b\in \R$ real numbers.
 Then

 \end{pro}